performancehall/performancehall.github.io/_posts/2016-01-21-grand-tutorial.md

 master carriers point downstage, and so that the posts on the upstage master carrier point upstage.

-Once the carriers are all in place, check again to make sure you have the proper number of carriers on each track, then replace and resecure the end stops at the onstage ends of the tracks.
+Once the carriers are all in place, check again to make sure you have the proper number of carriers on each track, then replace and re-secure the end stops at the onstage ends of the tracks.

 Once the end stops are in place you can begin to thread the rope through the pulleys and carriers.